 - Auto mode (run by pressing or by pressing the Fixed modules dropdown menu in the Imatest main window, then selecting SFRreg), runs automatically with no additional user input.
 ROIs are located automatically based on settings saved from the interactive/setup mode.
 This allows images of different sizes and framing to be analyzed with no change of settings.
 Auto mode works with large batches of files, and is especially useful for automated testing, where framing may vary from image to image.

 This document introduces SFRreg and explains how to obtain and photograph the chart.
-Part 2 shows how to run SFRreg inside Rescharts and how to save settings for automated runs.
-Part 3 illustrates the results.
+Part 2 shows how to run eSFR ISO interactively inside Rescharts and how to save settings for automated runs.
+Part 3 and Part 4 illustrates the results for slanted-edge and other measurements, respectively.

 Imatest SFRreg is designed designed to work with images from the Optikos Meridian system, which consists of several projectors that project registration mark patterns towards a camera.
 These patterns appear at infinity focus at the camera.
 A typical image is shown below.